Abhiswain97/ListeningToLife/_posts/2020-07-19-statsandlinalg.md

 Hey there! 👋😃

 Today, I am gonna talk about something I have been meaning to do for the longest amout of time.
 I am now many months into my ML journey, so I have now quite a bit of experience.
 So, I have a basic understanding of the ML/DL algos but it always feels like I lack in explaining why something works over the others.
 This is where the mathematical part comes in.
 Having a sound understanding of the statistical methods is necessary when the explainability comes in.
 Inorder to do that I have decided to start a <ins>*Probability & Statistics*</ins> and <ins>*Linear Algebra*</ins> series.
-This wy I would not only be able to learn both but also share with the community which gave me so much.
+This way I would not only be able to learn both but also share with the community which gave me so much.
 Also, it's a part of the *"Feynmann technique"* which I am so fond of.

 # Probability & Statistics